RehanW/PythonCapstoneI/README.md

 This app could be used by any person or a financial advisor to estimate the amount of money that they or their client will need to repay if they made a loan, or how much intereset they could get if they invest a certain amount of money at a certain percentage of return.

+All you need to run the app is IDLE python.
+There is no executable version that I made for the program to make it installable.